Adrasteon/JustNewsAgentic/docs/JustNews_Proposal_V3.md

 - **Memory Agent**: Now provides semantic retrieval with embeddings and vector search, logs all retrievals and downstream outcomes for future learning-to-rank and model improvement.

 All feedback is logged to agent-specific files and/or the database, supporting both online and scheduled retraining.
 See `CHANGELOG.md` and `JustNews_Plan_V3.md` for technical details.

+## Proposal Update: Standalone Functionality

+To enhance the flexibility and resilience of the JustNews V3 system, each agent now supports standalone execution.
+This update ensures:

+- **Independent Operation**: Agents can start and function independently without relying on other agents or services.
+- **MCP Bus Integration**: Agents register their tools with the MCP Bus upon startup, enabling inter-agent communication.
+- **Fallback Mechanisms**: Agents operate in standalone mode if the MCP Bus is unavailable, ensuring uninterrupted functionality.

+### Implementation Details

+- **Agent Code Updates**: Conditional logic added to `main.py` files for MCP Bus registration and standalone operation.
+- **Documentation Enhancements**: Standalone execution instructions included in the `README.md`.
+- **Error Handling**: Robust mechanisms to handle MCP Bus unavailability.

+### Advantages

+- Increased flexibility for development and deployment.
+- Improved system resilience and fault tolerance.
+- Simplified testing and debugging for individual agents.